Shielkwamm/shielkwamm-guide/src/pages/docs/acktionable/personification.md

 🔘 is agitated when there is too long of pause between song selections

-ℝ - excessive positive reenforcement negatively effects realness in some situations
+ℝ - excessive positive reinforcement negatively effects realness in some situations

 ℝ - a non negative mood is seen as positive